what-is-time/what-is-time.github.io/_posts/2018-09-02-Opening-pandoras-box.md

 title:  "Opening Pandora's box."
 ---

 There is a bug in the metaphysics of scientific reasoning and it's caused by the very nature of human experience.
+The arrow of time.

 Ask a physicist if time is a scalar or a vector and they will tell you that [it's both](https://en.wikipedia.org/wiki/Problem_of_time).
 Huh?
 From which [reference frame](https://en.wikipedia.org/wiki/Frame_of_reference)?
 "Well it depends on how you define it."